Erattupetta: People

 Tamil Immigrants: The most important of these were the (Rawther) Khan family Muslims who came from Madurai in Tamil Nadu in the twelfth century, along with the Poonjar royal family and their loyal servants and bodyguards.
 This group also includes Hindus belonging to the Chetti tribe and the Rowthers who left Tamil areas in the 14th century.
 They still speak Malayalam mixed with Tamil.
 Additionally, there are families who are converted to Christianity.

 Malayali Immigrants: This group includes Christians who migrated from Kodungallur with the advent of Christianity, and from Nilakkal in the fourteenth century, Muslims who came from Edappally near Kochi after the advent of Islam, the Mehtar sect, and later Muslims from various families who came from Malappuram and Ernakulam districts.
-Apart from this, there is another sect with roots in Saudi Arabia, known as the Labbas, descendants of Shaikh Saeed Bawa.
+Apart from this, there is another sect with roots in Saudi Arabia, known as the Labbay, descendants of Shaikh Saeed Bawa.
 While the Muslims, who depended on trade, settled in Eratupetta itself, the Christians moved to the nearby hills in search of fertile farmlands.
 Other laborers moved to different areas depending on the availability of work.
 This is the reason why Eratupetta became a Muslim-majority area.